orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 ## Deploy Your App
 1. You deploy apps to Heroku using git.
     So let's turn the current workspace into a git repository.
-    * Run the following commands:
+    * From the command line in the project root, run the following commands:
         ```shell
         git init
         git add .